ClementNerma/Lisa/README.md

 });
 ```

-This code will accept inputs such as `My birthday is 28.03.2000` or `My birthday is 28 / 03 / 2000`, and the JavaScript function can see what's the syntax used by the user by using `request.caught[0]` which will give respectively `28.03.2000` and `28 / 03 / 2000`.
-But, in the both cases, the `request.formatted[0]` will output `28/03/2000`, the date's standard format for Lisa.
+This code will accept inputs such as `My birthday is on 28.03` or `My birthday is on 28 / 03`, and the JavaScript function can see what's the syntax used by the user by using `request.caught[0]` which will give respectively `28.03` and `28 / 03`.
+But, in the both cases, the `request.formatted[0]` will output `28/03`, the date's standard format for Lisa.
 That makes manipulations on it easier.

 # LIS programs